 Kaikeyi was a very brave woman

-It is said that once she had accompanied Dasaratha to a war against a demon.
+It is said that once she had accompanied Dasaratha to war against a demon.
 During the war, when Dasaratha was supposed to have been injured, she drove his chariot out of the battleground, nursed him and got him back on his feet, fit to fight the war.
-Some other versions say that during the war, the axle of the chariot’s wheel broke and lest the chariot break down and bring Dasaratha on the ground; she is supposed to have used her finger for the axle till the battle was over.
-King Dasaratha was very impressed by her heroism, and granted her two boons, which she kept for a better day.
+Some other versions say that during the war, the axle of the chariot’s wheel broke and lest the chariot breaks down and bring Dasaratha on the ground; she is supposed to have used her finger for the axle till the battle was over.
+King Dasaratha was very impressed by her heroism and granted her two boons, which she kept for a better day.

 It is said that every action that one takes is rooted in one’s upbringing or some event of the past (especially childhood) which has moulded him/her.
 It was no different in the case of Kaikeyi too.

 According to some versions, Kaikeyi’s father Ashwapati had a rare gift of understanding the language of the birds.
 But it came with a rider.
 If he ever told anybody what he understood of the birds’ conversation, then he would lose his life.
 Once while he was strolling with his wife, he heard the conversation of two swans and had a hearty laugh.
 This got the queen curious, and she insisted that she be told the contents of the conversation, knowing well the implications of the King’s actions.